11 things employers need to know about Hong Kong labor and employment laws [2025]

 5. Non-compliance with Mandatory Provident Fund (MPF) requirements can be penalized

-The MPF is a compulsory saving scheme for the retirement of residents in Hong Kong.
+The MPF is a compulsory savings scheme for the retirement of residents in Hong Kong.
 Both employers and employees, barring a few exemptions, are required to make monthly contributions based on the employee's relevant income.

 6. Ensure occupational safety and health